Our Individual Wellness Resources Include Exercise, Recreation and Financial Wellness

 Grades 6 to adult: https://wideopenschool.org/programs/family/6-12/get-moving/

 Combine workouts with time outside for a double dose of health!
 Fitness can happen anywhere.
-A quarantine does not forbid us from movement in the great outdoors.
-Maintain the required safe social distance of at least six feet and be respectful of local rules like mask-wearing.
-Then, get moving!
+You just need movement in the great outdoors!

 Schuylkill River Greenways

 Bike, hike, rollerblade, and enjoy nature’s beauty along the Schuylkill River Trail.
-Check the trail status and review their COVID-19 guidelines.
 All sections of the trail remain open; however, park amenities like picnic areas may be closed.

 Pottstown Parks & Recreation Department